- Alamo School Sports Field and Batting Cages (PDF)*

 - Rancho Romero School Sports Field and Park (PDF)*

 *Open to the public only after school hours.

 Alamo Municipal Advisory Council (MAC)

-The Alamo Municipal Advisory Council is comprised of seven members that serve as an advisory body to the Contra Costa County Board of Supervisors and the County planning agency.
+The Alamo Municipal Advisory Council is comprised of seven members and one alternate that serve as an advisory body to the Contra Costa County Board of Supervisors and the County planning agency.
 Members are appointed to the council by the Board of Supervisors to serve the unincorporated area of Alamo.

-Meetings are held at 6 p.m. on the 1st Tuesday of each month at the Alamo Women’s Club 1401 Danville Boulevard.
+Meetings are held at 6 p.m. on the 1st Tuesday of each month.
+Find agendas here.